danawoodman/kyles-van/README.md

   - Amps go up, volts the same
   - Must be same voltage!
   - Can handle partial shade on some panels without impacting charging

+#### How do I calculate how big my solar/battery arrays need to be?

 - Plan for 3-5 days of autonomy only on battery
   - TOTAL LOAD x HOURS USED = WATT HOURS
   - WATT HOURS \* 3-5 days = BATTERY SIZE (round to nearest battery size)